dotnet/versions/README.md

 If NuGet packages are being produced by your repo, a suggestion is to list the URL of the myget/nuget feed where consumers can get those NuGet packages along with the package Ids and Versions.
 This allows for automation to find these packages without having to hard-code the feed themselves.

+## Maestro

+An application that coordinates between multiple repositories.
+It has the ability to automate any process that requires cross-repo communication.
+For exapmle, when a new LKG build of one repo is avaialble, it can signal any dependent repos to start using this new build.